Tennis elbow – causes, symptoms and relief

 What is tennis elbow?

 Tennis elbow is an inflammation of the tendon attachment on the outside of the elbow.
-The pain is localized over the outer bony prominence (lateral epicondyle) and can also affect the strength and function of the hand.
+The pain is localised over the outer bony prominence (lateral epicondyle) and can also affect the strength and function of the hand.
 The overload is caused by repetitive movements of the hand and wrist, which means that both sports and work-related activities can be triggering factors.

 Common causes & risk factors

-Tennis elbow is primarily caused by unilateral, repetitive movements of the hand and wrist, such as racket sports, crafts with tools, or computer work with a mouse.
+Tennis elbow is primarily caused by one-sided, repetitive movements of the hand and wrist, such as racket sports, crafts with tools, or computer work with a mouse.
 The risk increases with prolonged periods of strain without sufficient rest.
 The condition is most common between the ages of 30 and 50 and occurs more often in people over 40.

-• Local pain on the outside of the elbow
+- Local pain on the outside of the elbow

-• Pain that worsens when bending or extending the wrist against resistance
+- Pain that worsens when bending or extending the wrist against resistance

-• Weakness or numbness in the hand
+- Weakness or numbness in the hand

-• Pain with twisting movements, such as opening a can or turning a key
+- Pain with twisting movements, such as opening a can or turning a key

-• Tenderness, stiffness, and sometimes redness or warmth in the area
+- Tenderness, stiffness, and sometimes redness or warmth in the area

 When should you seek medical attention?